OS2World/DEV-PYTHON-UTIL-ScientificPython/README.md

 DEV-PYTHON-UTIL-ScientificPython
 ================================

 Scientific extension to Python.
-SciPy (pronounced “Sigh Pie”) is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
+ScientificPython is a Python library for common tasks in scientific computing.

 LICENSE
 ===============